College of Agriculture

 Tour the Bioprocessing and Industrial Value-Added Program buildings to see bio-based industrial and food products and demonstrations of snack food production on pilot-scale equipment.
 Also, stop and see grain-based products used in food-aid projects around the world.

-Animal Science and Industry
+Department of Animal Sciences and Industry

 Little American Royal at 12:30 p.m.
 Students vie for scholarships while preparing for competition in dairy, beef, swine, horse and sheep showmanship.
 Weber Arena.